paperless-ngx/paperless-ngx/docs/configuration.rst

         where no text is present.
 This is the safest and fastest option.
     *   ``skip_noarchive``: In addition to skip, paperless won't create an archived version of your documents when it finds any text in them.
+        This is useful if you don't want to have two almost-identical versions of your digital documents in the media folder.
     *   ``redo``: Paperless will OCR all pages of your documents and attempt to replace any existing text layers with new text.
 This will be useful for documents from scanners that already performed OCR with insufficient